habi/TOMCAT/postscan/README.md

 - [`RotationCenterIterator.py`]() calculates several rotation centers of a single slice.
   This is useful when the automatic center finding algorithm does not work and you'd like to quickly check several different rotation centers.
 - [`SampleStatus.py`]() shows the status of all the samples measured, the number of projections/reconstructed slices, the estimated center, and center used for reconstruction.
-    It is a useful way of keeping track of all the samples and which have been submitted and reconstruced already.
+    It is a useful way of keeping track of all the samples and which have been submitted and reconstructed already.
 - [`StackedScanOverlapFinder.py`]() helps you to define the overlap for stacked scan.
   Sometimes the overlap from starting a [stacked scan](../scan/stacked_scan.py)] is not what you expect it to be.
   This is cumbersome to figure out after the fact.